-Error!
-Reference source not found. introduces and provides explanatory commentary on the Template KID (attached as a separate document).
+Section A introduces and provides explanatory commentary on the Template KID (attached as a separate document).
 Section Error!
-Reference source not found.
+Reference source not found. covers the general drafting principles applied and Section A.2 provides section by section commentary.

-&lt;sup>1 The JAC is sponsored by multiple associations with an interest in structured products.
+1 The JAC is sponsored by multiple associations with an interest in structured products.
 In the first instance, queries may be addressed to rmetcalfe@isda.org.

-&lt;sup>2 Please see www.isda.org/c and a/pdf/PRIPS JAC Response Updated.pdf covers the general drafting principles applied and Section Error!
-Reference source not found. provides section by section commentary.
+2 Please see www.isda.org/c and a/pdf/PRIPS JAC Response Updated.pdf

-&lt;sup>3 In this regard, please see paragraphs 8, 9, 16 to 18 and 33 to 37 of the JAC November Submission.
+3 In this regard, please see paragraphs 8, 9, 16 to 18 and 33 to 37 of the JAC November Submission.